RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 Another key decision was that of narrative form: That Summer in Puglia uses dramatic monologue.
 Why did I opt for it?
 The answer is here.

 I was born and brought up in Puglia, where my family of origin still lives.
-I’ve spent the summer holidays there with them every year, though I’ve resided abroad for a long time.
-My secondary education in fact took place in Switzerland in a bilingual German and English school, with French our foreign language.
-I then came to the UK for my undergraduate degree in International Studies, which included a German component and time in Germany.
-Therafter I lived and worked in London for years, and received two Master’s degrees by University of London colleges.
-During my career in management, I held strategy, marketing and organisational behaviour roles, where my languages were helpful.
-I moved back to Switzerland in 2020 but remain very involved with all things literary in the UK.
+I’ve spent the summer holidays there with them every year, though I’ve lived abroad for a long time.
+My secondary education took place in Switzerland in a bilingual German/English school, with French our foreign language.
+I moved to the UK for my undergraduate degree in International Studies, which included a German component and time in Germany.
+Thereafter I lived and worked in London for many years, and received two Master’s degrees by University of London colleges.
+I moved back to Switzerland in 2020 but remain closely involved with all things literary in the UK.

-My first career involved a great deal of writing: on my Master in Management degree, I specialised in strategy and organisational behaviour, and my jobs called on these two disciplines.
-Their intersection requires genuine interest in people, and a mixture of structured thinking and creative problem-solving, all of which are helpful when writing a novel, too.
-My work experience turned out to be also a rich source of insights into human existence.
+My first career involved a great deal of writing: on my MSc in Management, I specialised in strategy and organisational behaviour, and my jobs called on these two disciplines.
+Their intersection requires genuine interest in people, and a mix of structured thinking and creative problem-solving, all of which proved helpful while writing the novel.
+My work experience also turned out to be a rich source of insights into human existence.

 The arts are a constant in my life.
 My mother is an art historian and my father directed a gallery of twentieth-century art, so our home was a busy harbour for painters, sculptors, poets, novelists, historians, actors, composers… Some of my earliest memories are of sitting down with books of old-master paintings.
 Aside from writing, I especially loved music – I’ve never stopped studying it.